BasicComputation/x64-lecture/B08 - Input and output of text.md

 mainCRTStartup proc     ; 'mainCRTStartup' is name of a offset in memory.
                         ; 'proc' tells that it is a function, and that the symbol is global

-	sub rsp, 28h     ; align stack by 16 by subtracting by 8, and reserve 20h of data for shadow store at the same time.
+	sub rsp, 28h     ; align stack by 16 by subtracting by 8, and reserve 20h of data for shadow space at the same time.
-                     ; 'shadow store' is for functions that is called to save the first 4 arguments:
+                     ; 'shadow space' is for functions that is called to save the first 4 arguments:
                      ; rcx, rdx, r8, r9 and or xmm0, xmm1, xmm2, xmm3

 	lea rcx, [message]    ; 'message' is found in the .const section